Get to Know the Neighborhoods of Santa Cruz, CA

 The Moore Creek Estates and Westmont Place are housing neighborhoods developed for students and faculty who attend UCSC.

-Tour around the neighborhoods of Santa Cruz by instantly scheduling a rental property showing with Onerent.
+Easily tour around the neighborhoods of Santa Cruz by instantly scheduling a rental property showing with Onerent.

 Browse Hundreds of Listings In Your Area